moyano83/High-Performance-Spark/README.md

 A Stage corresponds to a shuffle dependency on a wide transformation in a Spark program.
 A Stage is the set of computations that can be computed in an executor without the need of communication with other executors or the driver program.
 As the stages boundaries requires communication with the driver program, the stages associated with a job are usually executed sequentially (or in parallel if they compute something in different RDDs combined in a downstream transformation like `join`).

 ###### Tasks
 Is the smallest unit of execution representing a local computation.
-One task can't be executed in more than one executor. the number of tasks per stage corresponds to the number of partitions in the output RDD on that stage.
+One task can't be executed in more than one executor.
+The number of tasks per stage corresponds to the number of partitions in the output RDD on that stage.
 Spark can't run more tasks in parallel than the number of executor cores allocated for the application.

 ## Chapter 3: DataFrames, Datasets, and SparkSQL<a name="Chapter3"></a>